-Monthly beach cleanups are a fun, free, easy way to give back to your community by keeping pollution from entering the Monterey Bay National Marine Sanctuary.
-It's easy to participate - just meet us at the check-in table where you'll sign a waiver form and receive your cleanup materials and data cards.
-Volunteers are encouraged to Bring Your Own buckets, gloves, and reusable bags to decrease trash.
-Beach cleanups demonstrate how individuals of all ages can protect the marine environment by keeping our coastlines free from harmful pollution and debris.
+Beach cleanups are a fun, free, easy way for people of all ages to give back to their community by keeping pollution from entering the Monterey Bay National Marine Sanctuary.
+It’s easy to participate: just meet us at the check-in table, where you’ll sign a waiver form, and pick up your cleanup materials and data cards.
+Volunteers are encouraged to bring their own buckets, gloves, and reusable bags to decrease the amount of waste produced by the cleanup.

-Beach Cleanup Waiver Forms: All participants must sign a waiver form to participate in a SOS cleanup.
-SOS will provide waiver forms at all public cleanups.
-Volunteers under 18 participating without a legal guardian will need to bring a printed and signed waiver form with them. *Download the English Cleanup-Waiver-form here. *Download the Cleanup-Waiver-form_Spanish here.
+All participants must sign a waiver form to participate in a Save Our Shores cleanup.
+We provide waiver forms at all public cleanups.
+Volunteers under age 18, participating without a legal guardian, need to bring a printed and signed waiver form with them.

-It’s easy to participate: All you have to do is show up!
-Just meet us at the check-in table where you'll sign a waiver form and receive your cleanup materials and data cards.
-Volunteers are encouraged to Bring Your Own buckets, gloves, and reusable bags to decrease one-time-use trash.
-During river cleanups, extra supplies are available on a first come, first served basis, including rubber boots, shovels, etc.
+It’s easy to participate in our river cleanups: All you have to do is show up!
+Just meet us at the check-in table, where you’ll sign a waiver form and receive your cleanup materials and data cards.
+Volunteers are encouraged to bring their own buckets, gloves and reusable bags to decrease the amount of waste produced during the cleanup.
+During river cleanups, extra supplies are available on a first-come, first-served basis, including rubber boots, shovels, etc.

 Save Our Shores volunteers collect data during all of our cleanups.
-This data provides us with key insights into the sources of our local pollution and marine debris problem, and helps us strategize how to best stop pollution in its tracks.
-From local bans on single-use plastic bags and polystyrene containers to our cigarette butt litter abatement campaign and BaitTanks, the data collected during our cleanup is an integral component of all of our advocacy work.
+This data provides us with key insights into the sources of our local pollution and marine debris problems, and helps us strategize how to stop pollution in its tracks.
+Our advocacy efforts, including local bans on single-use plastic bags and polystyrene containers, are driven by our cleanup data analysis.

 A quick look at some of our cleanup stats:

-Top 5 items collected at beach & river cleanups, in order are:
+The top 10 items collected at beach and river cleanups, in order: